Northwest Community Hospital

 Northwest Community Hospital (NCH) is a 489-bed acute care hospital in Arlington Heights, Illinois, United States.
 Opened in 1959, the hospital serves 200,000 outpatients and 20,000 inpatients annually.
-The hospital operates a Level 2 Trauma Center, Level III NICU, a pediatric emergency department and a Primary Stroke Center.
+The hospital operates a Level 2 Trauma Center, Level III NICU, a pediatric emergency department and a Comprehensive Stroke Center.
 NCH has four Immediate Care locations in the northwest suburbs and operates a walk-in clinic in Palatine.

 NCH has a medical staff of more than 1,000 physicians, which includes the board-certified primary care doctors and specialists of the NCH Medical Group.

 History

 Northwest Community Hospital was established in 1959.
 In January 2021, NorthShore University HealthSystem acquired Northwest Community Hospital.
 With the merger, Northwest Community Hospital became the sixth hospital in the NorthShore Health system.